Meal planning is the only way we get decent meals in this house, otherwise, we don’t have time and we end up buying takeout!

 I like to use pineapple, spinach, bananas, and strawberries for the boys and blend it up with coconut milk or water and enjoy.

 When you buy meat in bulk, you can save money and start your long-term meal plan, it is one of the ways I save money on food and eat healthy when I am broke!
-I like to divide my meat portions up and put them into boxes in the freezer so that it is easy to take out only what I need, whether that’s steak, chicken breasts or pork chops and it makes them easier to seperate and neater to store!
+I like to divide my meat portions up and put them into boxes in the freezer so that it is easy to take out only what I need, whether that’s steak, chicken breasts or pork chops and it makes them easier to separate and neater to store!

 Garlic Lemon Chicken Pack: